NageswaraRao4981/A-Student-Phonebook/README.rst

 ::

-   | Given that I want to view all contacts,
+ Given that I want to view all contacts,
-          | And I need to see who is in my phone book,
+ And I need to see who is in my phone book,
-        ...
-    | When I choose Option 1,
+ When I choose Option 1,
-     | Then I will get a prompt displaying all contact information,
-	    | And I will be able to view all contact info
+ Then I will get a prompt displaying all contact information And I will be able to view all contact info
     ...